What is church?

 With it has come a greater informality, and arguably a greater accessibility with a recent Guardian article suggesting that up to a fifth of people currently accessing church services have never before been inside a church.
 Rather than hinder church attendance, the lockdown seems to have revitilized the church into being creative with how ‘church’ is done and reaching more people.
 Rather than being an irrelevant, social add-on that people can do without, it has become the focal point for many people’s week where they catch up with neighbours, participate in something transcendent, hear an encouraging word and are given hope that their God loves them and has not forsaken them.

-At St John’s we have taken to using a conferencing platform to live-stream our services.
-The link to these services can be accessed by emailing the church office at email@example.com .
-We are aware that some members of the community do not have the facilities to access live streaming and so have also been providing some pre-recorded services.
+At St John’s we are still live-streaming our 1030 service to church members who are unable to join us in person.
+We are aware that members of the community do not have the facilities to access live streaming and so we also provide some pre-recorded services.
 If you would like to access any of our services, why not find us on Facebook: https://www.facebook.com/St-Johns-Broadbridge-Heath-492043440860334/ or check out our YouTube channel: https://www.youtube.com/channel/UCmxZSTIbyxGhuxJ6on4C0IA?view_as=subscriber.

 Rev. Mark Lavender (vicar)